 - What has given rise to the suspicion

-Using all the information available at the time, the MLRO make an informed decision suspicion of money laundering and to enable them to prepare their report for the National Crime Agency, where appropriate.
+The MLRO make a decision suspicion of money laundering and to enable them to prepare their report for the National Crime Agency, where appropriate.

 Financial Sanctions Reporting

-The Company regularly reviews the list published by the OFSI of those subject to financial sanctions imposed by the UK and keeps informed via sanction notices, guidance and news releases of any changes, additions and/or updates.
+The Company regularly reviews the list published by the OFSI of those subject to financial sanctions imposed by the UK and keeps informed via sanction notices, guidance and news releases of any changes.

 Our appointed responsible person is accountable for documenting and reporting to OFSI where they have any reasonable cause to suspect that a designated person has committed an offence.
 We are dedicated to reporting any transactions carried out for persons subject to sanctions or if they try to use our services.

 Suspected breach reports are made via the government website below and a deputy appointed person is also aware of and trained on making such reports in the absence of the appointed person.
 Copies of all reports made are also retained by the Company for a period of 6 years from the date of the initial report submission.